• Home

 Truck Driver Shortage in US + Canada

-Statistics show that there is a shortage of truck drivers for the year 2019.
+Statistics show that there is a shortage of truck drivers since the year 2019.

 Currently, Canada reports being short around 25,000 truck drivers while the US reports a whopping shortage of around 60,000 drivers.